transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 ## 12. Stage 6 — initial MAP/gravity fit

+Before submitting estimation, read **Large outputs, scratch storage, and archival**.
+Fit checkpoints, logs, and results must remain on the same scratch root for any resume.

 **Stage contract.** Inputs are the **generated** complete operator artifact, matching preflight and benchmark manifests, the **case-owned** model and optimizer settings in `config/model.toml`, and a persistent checkpoint root